Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling a particularly stubborn bug,  take a 5-minute break.
-Seriously.
-Step away from the keyboard, grab some coffee (or a celebratory beverage if you *just* solved a different bug), and let your brain defrag.
-You'll return with fresh eyes and maybe even a chuckle at how simple the solution was all along.
-(Trust me, your future self will thank you – and your hair will thank you too).
+- **Pro Tip:**  Before you write a single line of code,  spend 5 minutes sketching out your solution on a napkin (or your whiteboard, if you're feeling fancy).
+Trust me, debugging a napkin is way easier than debugging a thousand lines of code fueled by caffeine and despair.
+Think of it as preemptive code therapy.

 ---

-### 📅 Last Updated: 2024-11-19 14:23
+### 📅 Last Updated: 2024-11-19 15:25

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!